BeeGees: stayin' alive in chained BFT: Related Work Liveness issues in CLSO protocols

 \subsection{Liveness Concerns}

-Existing CLSO protocols require $k$ consecutive honest leaders to commit ($k=3$ for Fast-Hotstuff and DiemBFTv4, $k=4$ for HotStuff).
-For safety, these protocols commit blocks if and only if there exists two certified blocks (for Fast-HotStuff and DiemBFTv4) -- or three certified blocks (for HotStuff) -- in consecutive views.
-As distinct leaders start each new protocol phase, successful completion of a phase requires two honest leaders: one to propose a block, and another to collect the votes and form a QC for the block.
-For instance, successfully completing two phases (two consecutive certified blocks) requires three consecutive honest leaders.
-This consecutive-leader requirement introduces a significant liveness issue.
-In Hotstuff for instance, using a round-robin leader assignment with a total of $n=4$ replicas, a single faulty leader can prevent the protocol from committing \textit{any} block.
+As we saw in Section~\ref{s:hs-basic}, Hotstuff commits a block once three consecutive QC attest to the block's validity.
+As such, it requires a sequence of four consecutive leaders (three to form a QC and a fourth to disseminate the final QC).
+While other CLSO protocols reduce the number of consecutive QCs to two~\cite{diem,jalalzai2020fasthotstuff}, all require that these QCs form in consecutive views.
+Committing a block thus requires a sequence of $k=3$ or $k=4$ honest leaders.
+Unfortunately, we find that requiring consecutive honest leaders introduces a significant liveness issue where blocks can be prevented from committing for long periods of time.
+All existing CLSO protocols suffer from this limitation.

 Consider replicas $R_1$, $R_2$, $R_3$ and $R_4$, with $R_4$ being faulty (Figure~\ref{fig:liveness}).
+Leaders are elected round-robin.
 If leader $R_1$ initially proposes block $A$, $R_4$ might never broadcast the final $QC$ (acting as \textit{commitQC}) necessary for replicas to execute $A$.
 Likewise, if $R_2$ and $R_3$ propose blocks $B$ and $C$ respectively, $R_4$ may fail to form the corresponding \textit{precommitQC} (for $B$) and \textit{prepareQC}(for $C$).

-This consecutive leader requirement remains an issue even for larger participant set as blocks must be re-proposed until they find a sequence of four consecutive honest leaders.
+In fact, with four replicas, a single faulty leader can prevent Hotstuff from committing \textit{any} block!
+More generally, requiring $n$ consecutive leaders can create significant latency spikes, even for large participant sets, as blocks must be re-proposed until they find a sequence of n consecutive leaders.
 We measure this danger through simulation in Figure~\ref{fig:faulty}, where we calculate the number of phases necessary to commit a block given a random assignment of faulty nodes and random leader election policy.
-In our experiment, Hotstuff requires an average of 12 phases to commit (a three-fold increase over the failure-free case), and has a worst-case latency of 129 rounds.
+In our experiment, Hotstuff requires an average of 12 phases to commit (a three-fold increase over the failure-free case), and has an observed worst-case latency of 129 rounds.
+We note that, in the absolute worst case, Hotstuff (or any CLSO protocol with $k=4$) may \textit{never} commit a block.